EMODnet/emodnet.wfs/README.md

 `reduce_layers`.
 If `TRUE` the function will try to reduce all layers into a single `sf`.

-If attempting to reduce fails, it will return a list with a warning:
+If attempting to reduce fails, it will error:

 ``` r
 emodnet_get_layers(